 Linking Google Docs with QR codes makes the sharing process a lot easier!

-2. Google sheets – QR Codes
+2. Google Sheets – QR Codes

 Make your meetings more efficient by using QR codes that lead to a Google sheet when scanned.
-Save the precious initial moments of your meeting that is spent in sharing and downloading the relevant reports by cultivating a habit of creating and sharing a QR code beforehand.
+Save the precious initial moments of your meeting that are spent in sharing and downloading the relevant reports by cultivating a habit of creating and sharing a QR code beforehand.
 The QR code, which can be scanned to view the updated data from your report without having to wait for the next meeting helps you track and monitor your profits constantly.

 Create visually stunning presentations with Google slides and add a touch of creativity to your presentation by enabling your audience to view the slideshow by scanning a QR code.
+You can also embed QR codes into templates for Google Slides and reuse them every time you create a presentation, instead of creating it from scratch.

-4. Google forms – QR Codes
+4. Google Forms – QR Codes

 Create intrigue among your employees and clients about having meetings with you by sending them meeting invites through personalized QR codes.
 Ensure that the QR codes assist in adding the meeting/event to the user’s Google calendar when scanned.
 Google Calendar QR codes are also helpful for event management firms in delivering event-related information and reminders to the attendees.